Let Us Handle Your Divorce. Call your Houston Divorce Lawyer Today. (713) 781-7775

 Many people separate from their spouse without getting a divorce.
 This may be for financial reasons or simply a lack of interest in going through a divorce.
-Some people think they are “legally” separated after a certain amount of time.
+Some people think they are legally separated after a certain amount of time.
+Texas does not recognize legal separation.
 Often times a spouse is unable to locate the other spouse when they are finally ready to file for divorce.
+This complicates matters of child support, child custody, property division and the divorce process in general.
 Below are common questions we hear from clients who find themselves unable to find their significant other.
 If you have further questions, contact Shawn M. Rudisel, your Houston divorce problem solver for a complimentary consultation.

 Can I legally separate after a certain amount of time?